w3c/wai-arrm/content/index.md

 * **[ARRM Decision Tree](planning/arrm/decision-tree)** provides steps for deciding which roles have which level responsibilities.

-First, decide if you want to use the example **[role definitions](planning/arrm/roles)**, or use different roles for your project team.
+First, decide if you want to use the example [role definitions](planning/arrm/roles/), or use different roles for your project team.

 Next, for each success criteria (or your organization’s accessibility checkpoints), walk through the ARRM Decision Tree to assign responsibilities.